 Kiyomizu-Dera, often also called the Pure Water Temple, is another prominent Kyoto monument that deserves a spot on your must-see Japan landmarks list!

 Originally built in 798, around a sacred spring, Kiyomizu-Dera is a beautiful Buddhist temple and today recognized as a UNESCO World Heritage Site.
 It is located on the hilltops of Southern Higashiyama, offering incredible scenery no matter which way your turn.
 Spring, in particular, is an excellent time to visit when the grounds are blanketed in cherry blossoms.
 Autumn is another great time to visit, especially since it’s revered as one of the best places to see autumn leaves in Japan.

-Although there’s plenty to keep you busy on the grounds, the shining star here is undoubtedly the main hall with its massive wooden deck that was built without using any nails.
+Although there’s plenty to keep you busy on the grounds, the shining star here is undoubtedly the main hall.
+It features a massive wooden deck that was built without using any nails.
 Besides visiting the main hall, be sure also to pop in at the Jishu Shrine.
 The shrine is dedicated to matchmaking and a popular spot among couples.
 The holy Otowa-no-taki spring, is another must-visit place.
 Here you can drink the sacred water, which grants longevity and good health.

-Kiyomizu-Dera is a sprawling complex, so be sure to allow ample time to wander the gardens, explore the temples and shrines, and kick back with a cup of matcha at one of the onsite tea houses.
-Afterward, make your way down the slope, where you’ll find dozens of quaint shops selling everything from souvenirs to ceramics to bamboo umbrellas and more!
+Kiyomizu-Dera is a sprawling complex, so allow ample time to wander the gardens, explore the temples and shrines.
+Make sure to also enjoy a cup of matcha at one of the onsite tea houses.
+Afterward, make your way down the slope.
+Here you’ll find dozens of quaint shops selling everything from souvenirs to ceramics to bamboo umbrellas and more!

 The temple is easy to reach via bus from Kyoto Station, but if you don’t feel like bothering with public transport, this compact Kyoto one day tour is a great fuss-free alternative!